-With the holidays here, it can be a tough time – especially if you are separated from family and friends.
-Here are some tips to help deal with it.
+The holiday season can be a tough time of year for mental health – especially if you are separated from family members and friends for the first time thanks to the COVID pandemic.
+Here are some tips to help deal with doing Thanksgiving alone this year.

 The sepia-toned mental image have of the perfect family holiday is more often than not just that – an image.
 There can be so much expectation about the season being just right that it brings up all sorts of stresses.
 Make it right for you – you don’t have to answer to anyone else.

 Just because you’re doing a solo Thanksgiving thanks to Coronavirus doesn’t mean you have to be totally alone.
 Use Zoom or Facetime or Skype to say hi to other people.
 Have a virtual Thanksgiving dinner with some takeout and a whole lot fo booze if you feel like you need to get out but can’t.

 Call your friends, find your people, and create your own virtual gathering.
 One potluck feast and a few good friends can be much more fun than an awkward family gathering.

 Remember that you are not alone in being alone during the holidays.
 Get together with others and have some fun.

 With most people stuck at home or in front of the TV watching football and Netflix, Spending Thanksgiving alone can be a great time to explore without crowds around.
 Go on a hike, or go to the movies or a park.
 Fly a kite.
 Walk on the beach.
 Enjoy the day.

 Thanksgiving is a holiday – but it’s also the start of what could be an easy four-day weekend you could use to take on one of those house projects you’ve been meaning to do.
 Stock up on materials early in the week – before the Black Friday shoppers buy up everything – and spend the weekend building that new bookshelf or repainting that guestroom.